nicholasab/target-demo/README.md

 ## Testing

-Run `.\gradlew test` to run and verify Repository and Service integration tests.
+Run `.\gradlew myretail:test` to run and verify Repository and Service integration tests.

 _Note: MongoDB needs to be running to connect and test_

 ## Notes

+Application output will also be place in `application.log` where you started the application

+# Document Search

+## Setup

+1. Assemble the project jar by running `.\gradlew docsearch:jar` found in `docsearch\build\libs\`
+2. Or run `.\gradlew docsearch:test` to run the performance test

+## Application Usage

+The application jar accepts one argument, the directory to files you wish to search.

+Ex. `java -jar docsearch-1.0-SNAPSHOT.jar D:\folder\files`